adbutterfield/ez-react-form-validator/README.md

 Let's look at each of these properties in more detail.

 - touched: Set to `true` after a field has been blurred once.
-- dirty: Set to `true` after a field receives input (setting a defaultValue also counts).
+- dirty: Set to `true` after a field receives input (setting a defaultValue or using setValues function also counts).
 - hasError: Set to `true` if a field has an error.
-Validations are run immediately during setup, so unless there are no validations, or a valid defaultValue is set, this will be `false` initially.
+Validations are run immediately during setup, so unless there are no validations, or a valid defaultValue is set, this will be `true` initially.
-- showError: Set to `true` when (in my opinion) you should display error state and error messages.
-If you don't agree with me, you can create your own logic for when to show errors using a combination of hasError/touched/dirty.
+- showError: Set to `true` when (in the opinion of this library) you should display error state and error messages.
+If you don't agree, you can create your own logic for when to show errors using a combination of hasError/touched/dirty.
 - isRequired: Set to `true` if the field has a required validation.
 - isValid: Set to `true` if the field has no errors.